 - 6) Why does it take several seconds before the called party is able to hear me talk after they answer the call?

 - 7) Is there a timer on the phone that can be adjusted so that the phone will hang up after a specific period of time?

 - 8) Is there a command that I can use to tell the RATH® speakerphone to hang up?

 - 9) My phone does not have a keypad, what can I do to program it?

 - 10) What options can I program into the phone using Remote Programming?

-This often occurs when the phone is connected to a Ringdown line which is not providing a proper CPC (Wink) signal to hang up the phone.
+This often occurs when the phone is connected to a Ringdown line which is not providing a proper CPC (WINC) signal to hang up the phone.
 We recommend the phone be connected to a standard analog line or a POTS line.
 If the PBX cannot provide a proper CPC signal, the RATH® phone will hang up if it detects a dial tone after the call is ended.

 Question 2 Answer:

-A CPC Signal, also called a WINK signal, tells an automated phone device such as a speakerphone or an answering machine to hang up.
+A CPC Signal, also called a WINC signal, tells an automated phone device such as a speakerphone or an answering machine to hang up.
 The CPC signal is generally in the form of an Open Loop Disconnect where the voltage on the line is held to 0 volts DC for approximately a half a second.
 The RATH® phone will also hang up if it detects dial tone after the call has ended.

 Question 3 Answer: